deekshakukreti/Basics-of-Programing-And-Design-Patterns/SOLID Principles/Dependency Inversion Principle/README.md

 # Dependency Inversion Principle

+The class should depend on abstraction's instead of concrete implementations.

 The principle states that :

 1. High level modules should not depend upon low level modules.
 Both should depend upon abstraction.